-- To learn, succeed and flourish in school - To be suitably prepared to thrive as adults - To develop skills that underpin future resilience

-- To provide a real voice for all pupils - To be inspired to become values-based active citizens, now and for the future
+- > To learn, succeed and flourish in school. - > To be suitably prepared to thrive as adults. - > To develop skills that underpin future resilience. - > To provide a real voice for all pupils. - > To be inspired to become values-based active citizens, now and for the future.

+Through the Leadership Curriculum, we aim to enable their:

+- > Confidence.

+- > Raise their aspirations.

+- Recognise their talents.

-In particular, through the Leadership Curriculum, we aim to enable their confidence; raise their aspirations; recognise their talents; identify their leadership qualities and go on to lead:
+- > Identify their leadership qualities and go on to lead:

-- Lead themselves
+- Lead themselves.

-- Lead others and
+- Lead others.

-- Lead the community
+- Lead the community.

 It could be easy to skip over the first of these and focus on the traditional view of Leadership regarding leading others and communities.
 Leading oneself is a pre-requisite of good leadership in other situations and for our pupils the challenges are significant.

 At TCES, leading oneself can take the form of recognising when they are being influenced by their peers and others, in social and family situations as well as online.
 It will also be about modulating their sensory needs and associated behaviour, leading to increased pro-social behaviour patterns.
 We will discourage 'followers' and teach pupils the signs of influence by others as well as the skills to avoid it and change it.